Skip to main content

 Diets Are Not the Answer

 • Be active by playing together.
-Kids need at least 60 minutes of daily physical activity.
+Kids need at least 60 minutes of physical activity each day.
 Play with your kids every day.
-It's fun for them and fun for you too.
+It's fun for them and fun for you, too.
 Consider checking out your local community center for kid-friendly activities.
 Plan family activities that get everyone moving such as biking, after-dinner walks, basketball or soccer at the park.

 • Make family mealtimes a special time together.
 Eating more meals together can make a big difference in your family's health, happiness and finances.
 Dinners made at home are less costly than eating out and easier to prepare than you might think.

 • Eat breakfast.
 Go beyond cereal and milk and try a breakfast burrito made with a scrambled egg, cheese and salsa wrapped in a flour tortilla.
-Also, teach kids to use the blender to make their own breakfast smoothie or serve a yogurt bar with low-fat plain or vanilla-flavored yogurt.
-Add toppings like whole grain cereal, dried fruit and unsalted nuts.
+Also, teach kids to use the blender to make their own breakfast smoothie or serve a yogurt bar with low-fat plain or vanilla-flavored yogurt and toppings such as whole-grain cereal, fresh or dried fruit and unsalted nuts.

 • Don't forbid foods or use food as a reward.
 Forbidding foods only increases a child’s desire for that food.
 Instead of saying no to your child’s favorite food, limit the portion size.
-Use non-food rewards for good behavior such as stickers or allowing your child to have a friend over to play.
+For good behavior, offer non-food rewards such as stickers or allowing your child to have a friend over to play.

 • Dine out responsibly.
 When dining at a restaurant, look for nutritious options on the children’s menu such as a grilled chicken wrap, carrots with dip and fruit.
 If you order takeout or home delivery, remember that you can add to the meal by serving a glass of low-fat milk or adding a side salad.

 • Enjoy a rainbow of fruits and vegetables.
-Most children beyond age 4 need at least 1½ cups of fruit and 1 ½ to 2 ½ cups of vegetables a day.
+Most children over age 4 need at least 1 cup of fruit and 1½ to 2½ cups of vegetables a day.
 Serve juicy, crunchy, delicious fruits and vegetables at every meal and snack.
 Fresh, frozen, dried and canned — all types of produce contribute to good health.
 You can make produce fun by serving frozen grapes, vegetable kebabs or strawberry-topped frozen yogurt.
 Some kids dislike bitter or strong flavored veggies so keep it simple by serving steamed broccoli or cauliflower.
 Expand raw veggies and dip choices by steaming green beans and zucchini and serving them cold along with baby carrots, celery and cucumbers.

 • Choose healthful beverages.
-Soft drinks, fruit punch and fruit drinks contain added sugars which could be displacing nutritious beverages.
+Soft drinks, fruit punch and fruit drinks contain added sugars which can displace nutritious beverages.
 Offer healthier drinks like plain milk and water instead.

 • Remove televisions and video games from bedrooms.
 Kids who get enough sleep are more likely to maintain a healthy weight and perform better in school.
 The American Academy of Pediatrics recommends no television in children's rooms to reduce screen time and promote healthy sleep habits.